Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 One of the core benefits of running bioinformatics workflows on HPC is access to increased processing power and hardware.
 By leveraging multi-processing on HPC, if configured correctly, we can run many jobs simultaneously and reduce the overall walltime required to run the workflow.

-Recall that multi-processing runs multiple, indpendent jobs, that can be processed in

-!!! note 'Not everything can or should be split'
+!!! note "Not everything can or should be split"

-    Remember that we can't split everything.
-Some analyses that require  - What can't be split - e.g. structural variant calling
+    Recall from Part 1 that we can't split everything - it should only be done if the particular processing step can be conducted independently of each other.
+Scattering taks does not make sense when results depend on comparing all data together, such as detecting structural variants across multiple chromosomes.

 We will multi-process the alignment step.
 Scatter-gathering in this step is widely used as whole genome data is large, time-consuming, and the reads can be mapped